| ||Format||Pages||Price|| |

 Significance and Use

-Note 1—A body is considered homogeneous when the property to be measured is found to be independent of specimen dimensions.
+Note 1: A body is considered homogeneous when the property to be measured is found to be independent of specimen dimensions.

-1.2 This test method is similar in concept to Test Method C518, but is modified to accommodate smaller test specimens, having a higher thermal conductance.
+1.2 This test method is similar in concept to Test Method , but is modified to accommodate smaller test specimens, having a higher thermal conductance.
 In addition, significant attention has been paid to ensure that the thermal resistance of contacting surfaces is minimized and reproducible.

 1.3 The values stated in SI units are to be regarded as standard.
-The additional values are mathematical conversions to inch-pound units that are provided for information only and are not considered standard.
+No other units of measurement are included in this standard.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.